Ainslee's Magazine: Contributors

 From 1920 to 1923 Dorothy Parker wrote the monthly drama reviews column, "In Broadway Playhouses".
 Edith Isaacs worked as a critic for the magazine prior to her tenure at Theatre Arts.

-Ainslee's lasted until December 1926, after which it was merged into Far West Illustrated.
+Ainslee's was published until December 1926, after which it was merged into Far West Illustrated, a western-fiction magazine.

+In 1934, Street & Smith revived Ainslee's Magazine as a "sophisticated love-story monthly" edited by Daisy Bacon.
+In 1936, the title changed to Ainslee’s Smart Love Stories, then finally Smart Love Stories.
+It was discontinued in 1938.

+Publication details

+Ainslee's switched from a 10¢ cover price to 15¢ with the October 1902 issue, allegedly the first magazine with a 15¢ price.

+The magazine switched from slick to pulp paper with the February 1914 issue (it had slick ad sections front and back throughout).